 - Let someone know where you are going

 - Spray clothing and body with insect repellent before you embark on your walk but also take it with you in a backpack

 - Check you and your kids for leeches upon return to your car

 Along with a picnic, pack some torches for the family to take in one of the most unique natural experiences Australia has to offer.
 Remember not to shine your light directly at the glow worms as this will stop them feeding!
 Not only will you see a beautiful waterfall inside the cave, but you will also be lucky enough to witness the largest concentration of glow worms in the nation!

 Visiting the park to see the Gold Coast Glow Words is free for all hours of the day.
 There is a viewing platform and toilets.

 While you are at Springbrook National Park there are plenty of other things to see including stunning views and bushwalks featuring waterfalls.
 We have linked to some of these at the bottom of this article if you are wanting to make a full day of your adventure.

-The Mount Tamborine Glow Worms are nestled behind a boutique winery in picturesque Mount Tamborine.
-These man made caves have been created to simulate the natural environment of the Glow Worm as it would exist in the surrounding areas.
-The simulated environment that exists today is part of a plan to grow the colony to a point of self sufficiency.
+The Glow Worm Caves Tamborine Mountain are nestled behind a boutique winery in picturesque Mount Tamborine.
+These man-made caves have been created to simulate the natural environment of the Glow Worm as it would exist in the surrounding areas.
+The simulated environment that exists today is part of a plan to grow the colony to a point of self-sufficiency.
 Slowly prey are producing in the small ponds around the cave, providing ongoing food supply for the worms.

 The glow worms at Mount Tamborine are visited as part of a paid guided tour.
 It is quite a dark experience for young children and the tour talk may be too lengthy for a toddler.
 However, if everyone can be patient, you will be rewarded with the end result of some lovely glow worms lighting up the walls of the cave.
 For more information on the glow worm tour and Mount Tamborine in general check out out guide to things to do in Mount Tamborine.